Steve Forbes gives sage advice in business forum

 Written by Donald A. Promnitz

-On Wednesday, the 21st Century Business Forum streamed kicked things off with Forbes Editor-in-Chief Steve Forbes.
-Sponsored by Suncrest Bank in Vsialia and hosted in part by The Business Journal, the Forum had Forbes speak for just over a half-hour on what trends he sees developing in 2021 and what entrepreneurs and customers alike should look out for.
+On Wednesday, the 21st Century Business Forum kicked things off with Forbes Editor-in-Chief Steve Forbes.
+Sponsored by Suncrest Bank in Visalia and hosted in part by The Business Journal, Forbes spoke for just over a half-hour on what trends he sees developing in 2021 and what entrepreneurs and customers alike should look out for.

 He also predicted that Congress and incoming Pres.
 Joe Biden would agree on one more Covid stimulus package.